High-energy $\eta^{(\prime)}\pi$ photoproduction and the nature of exotic waves: Conclusions

 The photoproduction of $\eta\pi$ and $\eta'\pi$ in the double-Regge region has been investigated using a model based on Reggeized double-vector exchanges.
 All couplings to the $\rho$ and $\omega$ are determined from independent measurements, and the analytic structure dictated by Regge theory is fully incorporated.
 The resulting differential cross sections agree with the magnitude and $t$-dependence observed in CLAS data at $E_\gamma=5\gev$ and provide concrete predictions at higher photon energies relevant for upcoming GlueX analyses.

 The angular distributions exhibit the forward and backward peaks, characteristic of the double-Regge regime.
 In comparison with pion-induced reactions, the absence of Pomeron exchange leads to opposite-sign forward-backward asymmetries.
 Interestingly, the $\eta'\pi$ asymmetry is larger than the $\eta\pi$, similarly to what was observed by COMPASS with pion beams.
-This suggests that the sizeable production of exotic odd waves in $\eta'\pi$ is not necessarily related to the presence of a gluon-rich environment such as the one related to Pomeron exchange.
+This suggests that the sizeable production of exotic odd waves in $\eta'\pi$ is not necessarily related to the presence of a gluon-rich environment such as the one related to Pomeron exchange, and therefore that the strong coupling of $\eta'\pi$ to the hybrid $\pi_1(1600)$ may manifest clearly in photoproduction, providing further support for the $\pi_1(1600)$ searches in this channel at GlueX.

-The present framework lays the groundwork for a future study of finite-energy sum rules.
+The present framework also lays the groundwork for a future study of finite-energy sum rules.
 By integrating the high-energy amplitudes, it is possible to connect the double-Regge asymptotics to the contributions of low-energy resonances in the direct channel.
 This will allow a quantitative test of duality and provide additional constraints on partial-wave extraction in the resonance-dominated regions.